5 Tips for Financially Surviving the Holidays

-Halloween is over and the holidays are right around the corner.
-If you’ve got kids like we do, it’s an always an exciting time of the year.
-It’s also a dangerous 12 weeks for your bank account, especially if you’re just getting on track to begin with.
+November is here, which means Thanksgiving and the December holidays are right around the corner.
+If you’ve got kids like we do, it’s always an exciting time of the year.
+It’s also a dangerous 8 weeks for your bank account, especially if you’re just getting on track to begin with.

 As you already know, this time of the year is filled with financial landmines.
 There are holiday gatherings, work events, and – of course – gift giving.
 Everywhere we turn, we’re bombarded with pressure to spend!
 Pressure from friends.
 Pressure from family.
 And even pressure from ourselves.